Pavle, Serbian Patriarch: Later years

 Pavle was referred to by some as the "walking saint" based on his simple lifestyle and personal humility.
 All of the bishops of the Serbian Orthodox Church had cars, which they used to travel through their dioceses, except Pavle.
-When asked why he'd never owned a car, he replied: "I will not purchase one until every Albanian and Serb household in Kosovo and Metohija has an automobile."
-Asked by foreign journalists about alleged Church support to the Greater Serbian project, Pavle answered:
+When asked why he had never owned a car, he replied: "I will not purchase one until every Albanian and Serb household in Kosovo and Metohija has an automobile."
+Asked by foreign journalists about alleged Church support for the Greater Serbian project, Pavle answered:

-In his tenure as the Patriarch he healed the schism with the "Free Serbian Orthodox Church", now known as the New Gračanica Metropolitanate, and he made efforts to heal the ongoing schism in Macedonia with the Macedonian Orthodox Church, which was considered uncanonical by the Ecumenical Patriarchate and all other Eastern Orthodox churches.
+In his tenure as the Patriarch he healed the schism with the "Free Serbian Orthodox Church", now known as the New Gračanica Metropolitanate, and he made efforts to heal the ongoing schism in Macedonia with the Macedonian Orthodox Church, which was considered uncanonical by the Ecumenical Patriarchate and all other Eastern Orthodox Churches.
 During his term, he visited numerous eparchies of the Serbian Orthodox Church abroad.
-He visited Australia, United States, Canada and Western Europe.
+He visited Australia, the United States, Canada and Western Europe.
 He visited Russia, and was also a guest at the United Nations Headquarters in New York City and at the White House.

 Patriarch Pavle was the oldest among all living Patriarchs.
-He was especially devoted to and fond of the words of the Apostle Paul (after whom he was named Pavle), whom he often quoted and expressed admiration for.
+He was especially devoted to and fond of the words of the Apostle Paul, his namesake, whom he often quoted and expressed admiration for.

 In October 2004, Pavle wrote an open letter in which he denounced the elections in Kosovo and urged Serbs to boycott the polls.

-On 27 April 2007, the Holy Synod announced that it had named the Metropolitan of Zagreb, Ljubljana and all Italy, Jovan, as the Guardian of the throne (taking over the Patriarch's duties temporarily) while patriarch Pavle was recovering in Sveti Sava Hospital.
+On 27 April 2007, the Holy Synod announced that it had named the Metropolitan Jovan (Pavlović) of Zagreb, Ljubljana and All Italy, as the Guardian of the Throne (taking over the Patriarch's duties temporarily) while Patriarch Pavle was recovering in Sveti Sava Hospital.
 He was discharged on 1 May and returned to his duties on 14 May.
 The Patriarch's health worsened and he was restricted to a wheelchair.
-On 13 November 2007 Pavle was admitted to a medical clinic, and the Metropolitan of Montenegro and the Littoral Amfilohije Radović, as the oldest member, was elected by the Holy Synod to conduct the duties of the Patriarch.
+On 13 November 2007 Pavle was admitted to a medical clinic, and the Metropolitan Amfilohije (Radović) of Montenegro and the Littoral, as the oldest member, was elected by the Holy Synod to conduct the duties of the Patriarch.

 On 20 November 2007 it was announced that his life was in danger.
 On 17 May 2008 the Holy Synod took over all Patriarch Pavle's duties owing to his inability to carry out his functions.
 On 12 October 2008 Pavle was reported to have asked the Holy Synod to accept his resignation because of declining physical ability.
 On 11 November 2008, the Holy Synod decided to turn down his request and to ask him to remain on the throne for life.